 Whistleblower Protection Officer means a person nominated by the Company whose key responsibilities include protecting Disclosing Persons who report concerns under this policy.
-The current Whistleblower Protection Officers nominated by the Company are the Executive Chairman and the Company Secretary.
+The current Whistleblower Protection Officers nominated by the Company are the Chairman, the CEO and the Company Secretary.

-4. Reporting Procedure
+4 Reporting Procedure